fremantle-industries/tai/README.md

 ## Advisors

-Advisors are the brains of any `tai` application, they receive events such as order book changes or trades and can create, edit or cancel orders.
-They are intended to run without supervision to analyze and record data or execute trading strategies.
+Advisors are the brains of any `tai` application, they subscribe to changes in order books and process these events to record and analyze data or execute automated trading strategies.

+Orders can be created and managed through a uniform API across exchanges, with fast execution and reliability.

-Take a look at some of the [examples](./examples/advisors) to understand how to create advisors.
+Take a look at some of the [examples](./examples/advisors) to understand what you can create with advisors in just a few lines of code.

 ## Configuration